Denied Car Insurance? How to Request Reconsideration and Get Approved

 • Payment history showing on-time record

-Step 6 — Submit and Follow Up Send your letter via certified mail and keep a copy.
+Step 6 — Submit and Follow Up Send your letter via certified mail and keep a copy of everything.
 Follow up by phone after 10–14 business days if you haven't received a response.
+Keep all correspondence in a dedicated folder in case you need to escalate.
+Obtaining a proof of prior coverage letter from a previous insurer can also strengthen your file by demonstrating continuous coverage history.

 Compare Car Insurance Rates in Ohio